 Outlet streams are often on private property.
 If a blockage occurs on a stream on private property, the landowner may choose (but is not required) to remove the blockage if all appropriate permits are obtained.

 Shoreline residents are also affected by lake levels and often interested in addressing issues.
 Therefore, lake-level issues are best handled through a group of lake area residents such as lake or homeowner association.
 Homeowner groups can help residents come together and make decisions on how a lake system should be monitored and managed if management is possible.
 Even with a lake association, there are limitations on what can be done to manage lake levels in most lake systems.
-Below are some options for lake residents:
+Below are some options for lake area residents:

-- Help resolve blockages: Depending on the size of the lake and its outflow, manmade and natural debris can collect and block the lake outlet causing water levels to rise.
+- Help resolve blockages: Depending on the size of the lake and its outflow, manmade and natural debris can collect and block the lake causing water levels to rise.
 Communities can work together to remove the debris.
 If the outlet is on private property, the community will need to get permission from the landowner.
 Removal of manmade or floating debris requires a permit as well.
 Any work in streams and lakes to remove materials will need a permit from the Washington State Department of Fish and Wildlife.

 - Working with Beavers: Beavers can influence lake levels when they construct dams on the streams that flow into or out of a lake.
 If beaver dams are constructed at the outlet and limit water leaving the lake, residents can install "beaver deceivers."
 These have tubes that allow the water to flow through the dam yet do not trigger the beavers to reconstruct the dam.
 This method is preferable to trapping or removing beavers as they often quickly move back in.
 Any work on beaver dams requires a permit from the Washington Department of Fish and Wildlife.
 Learn more about living with beavers.

 - Adjust to changing water levels: Many of our lakes are likely to have higher winter water levels and lower summer levels as we experience changes in our climate.
 Residents can adjust to higher water levels by restoring native plant communities along their shoreline.
-Extra vegetation that is adapted to wetter conditions can help reduce the negative impacts of high water, such as flooding and erosion.
+Extra vegetation, adapted to wetter conditions can help reduce the negative impacts of high water, such as flooding and erosion.
 Re-configuring infrastructure like docks and septic fields also can reduce the potential damage from seasonal changes.
 Find out more about shoreline plantings including free assistance creating a planting plan and free shoreline native plants at www.lakewise.org.